Charlie the Goblin

 The trio dragged Dink back to the dance floor where he slowly recovered.

-Unbeknownst to Albert and the others, things were set in motion that day that would change all of their lives.
+Unbeknownst to Charlie and the others, things were set in motion that day that would change all of their lives.

 Albert, Bob and Charlie would end up encountering Andrea the Assassin (the name she was going by at the time) and Daniel the Destructive as the duo were pursuing Peter and Grayson.
 Andrea the Assassin forcibly recruited the assistance of the Goblin trio with the use of Daniel the Destructive’s magic.
 Along the way, the trio of goblins complained and conspired to escape Andrea the Assassin’s ruthless control.
 Eventually, Ellen and Dink the Goblin were also recruited into Andrea the Assassin’s growing army of goblins.
 Dink and Ellen, however, met an untimely demise when Evil Foo killed them just to show how “evil” she was.